 3. Write persuasive sales copy – hook your audience

 A lead is a hook to convince a CEO to contact you or work with your business on solutions.
 The lead should clarify why the CEO should care about your email and what solutions your business can provide.

 Your lead should work like any other lead generation strategy.
-Introduce yourself and your business, identify problems the prospect is having, and present a strong case as to why your business is the answer.
+Introduce yourself and your business, identify problems the prospect is having, and present a strong case for why your business is the answer.
 CEOs are leaders; they want their company’s problems to be solved.
 Tailor your specific solutions to the CEO you’re contacting to improve your conversion chances.

 4. Keep it short but meaningful